Swistusmen/Geometric-Algorithms/Readme.md

   -always couldn't find Qt files

-probably ther is a need to use install command for dll files
+probably ther is a need to use install command for dll files in build/src